*This post may contain affiliate links. Please read the full disclosure here.

-Taking up a part-time position is a perfect way to solve both of these, without working as much as you used to.
+Taking up a part-time job for retirees can solve both of these, without working as much as before retirement.

 Let’s discuss the best jobs for retirees to help you make the perfect choice.

-Below are over 30 jobs for retirement that you can consider to do either part-time, or on a full-time basis.
+Below are over 30 low-stress jobs after retirement that you can consider to do either part-time, or on a full-time basis.